Peter and Michelle exchanged text messages over the following week. Each exchange was a variation on this:

 “Was I hearing things, or were they speaking?” one of the orderlies asked.

-“We all saw and heard it,” the doctor said, wiping tears off her cheeks.
+“We all saw and heard it,” the doctor said in sobs.
 “And we don’t believe our eyes or ears any more than you do.”

 “Let’s clean up this mess,” the shaking nurse said, then he looked at Michelle and said, “I’m so sorry, Miss.”